-a.
-Stop the engine, and remove the key.
-Wait about 5 minutes.
+- a.
+Stop the engine and remove the key.
+Wait about 5 minutes. - b.
+Open engine compartment hood to lowest position.

-- b.
-Open engine compartment hood to lowest position. - c.
-Remove dipstick by turning it counter clockwise to unlock, and remove. (shown in previous column). - d.
+- c.
+Remove dipstick by turning it counterclockwise to unlock and remove. - d.
 Wipe clean, reinsert in engine and remove.

 - e.
 Oil level should be between LOW and HIGH marks. - f.
-Replace dipstick. - g.
+Replace dipstick.

+g.
 Add oil as follows if level is below the LOW mark: One U.S. qt.
 (1 litre) will raise the level from LOW to HIGH.